forrest79/phpgsql/docs/fluent.md

 - `truncate(?string $table = NULL)` - truncates table.
 If the main table is not set, you must provide/rewrite it with the `$table` parameter.

 - `prefix(string $queryPrefix/$querySuffix, ...$params)` (or `suffix(...)`) - with this, you can define univerzal query prefix or suffix.
-This is usefull for actually not supported fluent syntax.
+This is useful for actually not supported fluent syntax.
 With prefix, you can create CTE (Common Table Expression) queries.
 With suffix, you can create `SELECT ...
 FOR UPDATE` for example.
 Definition can be simple `string` or you can use `?` and parameters.

 If you want to create a copy of existing query, just use `clone`: